 Adam Seagrave (Ph.D., University of Notre Dame) is an Assistant Professor in the Department of Political Science.
 His research focuses on the central ideas of the American political tradition, both in the American context itself as well as its antecedents in the history of political thought.
 His first book, The Foundations of Natural Morality: On the Compatibility of Natural Rights and the Natural Law, was published by the University of Chicago Press in 2014.
 His second book, Liberty and Equality: The American Conversation, was published in 2015 by the University Press of Kansas.
 Dr. Seagrave is currently engaged in two major projects: a book on the history of rights in the U.S., and a modern re-phrasing of selected Federalist papers (under contract with Hackett Publishing Co.).

 In addition to his teaching and research, Dr. Seagrave serves as the managing editor of the journal American Political Thought: A Journal of Ideas, Institutions and Culture.

-Liberty and Equality: The American Conversation (University Press of Kansas, forthcoming)
+Liberty and Equality: The American Conversation (University Press of Kansas, 2015)

 “Self-Ownership vs. Divine Ownership: A Lockean Solution to a Liberal Democratic Dilemma,” American Journal of Political Science 55.3 (July 2011): 710-723.